 Craeting product titles | DataFeedWatch

 You can also map your title to a specific field from your store or upload customized titles from a spreadsheet.

 Sometimes it’s hard to determine which title will work best right from the beginning of the campaign.
 That’s when product titles A/B testing functionality comes in handy.
 Using DataFeedWatch, you can run 2 different versions of one product title at the same time.

 You simply create the desired structure for each product title version.
 There’s no limit to your creativity or modification options.

 A/B testeing titles | DataFeedWatch

 Then you just need to track and analyze both title versions and pick the best one.
-You can read more about A/B Testing Titles in our other article.

 Using Ahrefs and DataFeedWatch together can be very beneficial for your Google Shopping campaign.
 Indeed, a large part of feed optimization is about using the right keywords with high commercial intent.
 With these, you can attract the right audience.
 The more effort you put into analyzing keyword opportunities, the better chance you have of creating optimized titles.
 This in turn will help you in achieving great success with your Shopping ads.